Jjimjilbang

+Many jjimjilbang are open at all hours and are a popular weekend getaway for South Korean families.
+Some jjimjilbang allow customers to sleep there overnight.
+South Korean men, particularly those who work away from their families or stayed out late drinking or working, sleep in jjimjilbang overnight.
+Theft, usually of smartphones, is occasionally a problem at some jimjilbang.

 Facilities

-Jjimjilbangs usually operate 24 hours a day.
+Jjimjilbang usually operate 24 hours a day.
 In the entrance, there are the doors labelled “men” or “women” and shoes are to be stored using a given key.
 Once inside, the shoe locker key is exchanged with another locker key to store clothes and belongings.
 Afterwards bathers walk into the gender-segregated bathhouse area (children of both genders below seven years of age are free to intermingle) and take a shower.
 Then, one should wear the jjimjilbang clothes (usually a T-shirt and shorts, color-coordinated according to gender), which are received with the locker key.

 In the bathing areas, there are kiln saunas with themes including a jade, a salt, or mineral kiln: the dome-shaped inside the kilns are plastered with jade powder, salt and mineral respectively.

 Often there are several kilns with temperatures ranging from 60 to 120 F. The temperature of the kilns is displayed on a sign at the entrance.

-In addition, it has various facilities such as PC room, sleeping room, arcade, movie room, fitness center, and karaoke.
-In the case of sleeping spaces, there are many places that are separated for men and women.
-There are usually cushions, blankets, towels, and pillows on the floor.
-Pillows are usually made of hard wood or soft leather, and cloth is rare.

 Hygiene

-Jjimjilbangs are kept in a very sanitary condition for the health of patrons, and most are cleaned continuously.
-No harsh chemicals are used in the waters or saunas.

-But there have been cases in some jimjilbangs where molds or athletes foot germs were detected during the hygiene inspection, and there were also cases of administrative sanctions due to expired food.
+Some jjimjilbang have had their sanitary condition questioned, both in terms of facilities, clothes, and of food offered at the venue.
+Concerns about the clothes increasing atopy symptoms in patients, or even of accidentally hosting parasites, have been voiced, although evidence was inconclusive.
 Currently, health control standards are set by the Public Health Control Act.

-All wet areas prohibit the use of clothing for safety reasons.
-With the extreme heat of the baths and steam rooms, it is believed that toxic chemicals can leach out of apparel and into the body.
-It is also believed that if you wear a swimsuit or cover up you may be trying to hide a disease.

-Recently, the hygienic quality and healthiness of some jjimjilbangs were questioned, especially the proper washing of clothing provided by the jjimjilbangs.
-Concerns about the clothes increasing atopy symptoms in patients, or even of accidentally hosting parasites, were voiced, although the evidence was inconclusive.

-Theft

-Theft, usually of smartphones, is occasionally a problem at some jimjilbangs.